Most drivers have a photocard driving licence that they must keep with them when driving.

 A paper driving licence refers to the old style of UK driving licence that was issued as a document that drivers needed to carry with them.

-These licences were issued before July 1998, and unlike the current photocard format, they do not include an image of the licence holder.
+These licences were issued until July 1998 for new drivers, and until 31st March 2000 for existing licence holders.
+Unlike the current photocard format, they do not include an image of the licence holder.

 Paper licences only contain personal information like name, address, and driving entitlements.